Mark Hamill Talks George Lucas Bromance, Admits Issues With ‘Star Wars’ Creator

 Mark Hamill had his own story that showcased exactly why uttering the dialogue was so terrible, too.
 In fact, he even forced George Lucas to edit it completely out of the film because it was so awkward.

-[Featured Image by Associated Press/invision]
+[Featured Image by invision/AP Images]